Click on the course titles below to view general syllabi for Biology courses.

 ________________________________________

-BIOL 153 (7) Human Biology: Anatomy and Physiology – No longer offered
+BIOL 153 (7) Human Biology: Anatomy and Physiology– No longer offered

 The principles of biology with particular reference to the human body (anatomy and physiology).
 Laboratories include selected experiments on organ physiology and general anatomy.
-Please consult the Faculty of Science Credit Exclusion List.
+Please consult the Faculty of Science Credit Exclusion Lists.
 This course is not eligible for Credit/D/Fail grading.
 [3-3-0; 3-3-0]

 Prerequisite: One of CHEM 12, CHEM 100, CHEM 111 and one of BIOL 11, BIOL 12, BIOL 111